 Manufacturer: Logitech | Price: $16.40 (INR 1,200)

-Another mouse that I’ve used for a long time(over four years) and loved very much, the G300s is the opposite of the G9.
-It’s small, lightweight, and has five buttons apart from your regular mouse click buttons that you can map to anything you want.
+Another mouse that I’ve used for a long time(over four years) and loved very much, the G300s, is the opposite of the G9.
+It’s small, lightweight, and has five buttons apart from your regular mouse click buttons that you can map to anything.

-But buttons aren’t exactly on the sides, but rather on the edges of the mouse click buttons so it does take some getting used to in the beginning.
+But buttons aren’t exactly on the sides, but rather on the edges of the mouse click buttons, so it does take some getting used to in the beginning.
 However, once you’re there, the sheer convenience this can offer is unmatched.
-The Logitech Gaming Software lets you control all aspects including the very subtle RGB as well.
+The Logitech Gaming Software lets you control all aspects, including the subtle RGB.

 You can buy the Logitech G300s here